 - Agenda Comment and Public Comment will occur at beginning of the meeting.

-- If you would like to submit comment without attending the meeting, please send your comments to firstname.lastname@example.org by 4pm, Wednesday, 3/19/2020 and they will be included in the minutes.
+- If you would like to submit comment without attending the meeting, please send your comments to email@example.com by 4:00 p.m. on the Wednesday prior to the scheduled meeting and they will be included in the minutes.

 - All public visitors to the meeting will undergo an entry protocol including temperature check.

 - As usual, our meeting will be live-streamed at www.montcopa.org